agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Example**: Contamination could be another reason for an outlier.

 In the Agent Orange study about US veterans and Dioxin, 2 outliers are identified.
-The sample was about people who were in vietnam in Orange rich zones.
+The sample was about people who were in Vietnam in Orange rich zones.
 The two outliers in this study were, one of them was not exposed to herbicides during his stay in Vietnam.
 The other had 180 days of indirect military exposure to herbicides.